Adarsh8434/MicroServiceDemo/README.md

 Run each service using the following command in their respective directories:

-      ```bash
       mvn spring-boot:run

 # Running the Project
 Once the services are built, run them as Spring Boot applications.
 Each service will start independently, and they will register with the service registry (Eureka) so that they can discover each other.

--API Gateway: The entry point for all requests.
+- API Gateway: The entry point for all requests.
--Question Service: Manages questions for quizzes.
+- Question Service: Manages questions for quizzes.
--Quiz Service: Manages quizzes and user interactions.
+- Quiz Service: Manages quizzes and user interactions.
--Service Registry (Eureka): Tracks the status and location of each service.
+- Service Registry (Eureka): Tracks the status and location of each service.